NEED YOUR LEGAL QUESTION ANSWERED?

 DAVID M. FOGG

-After leaving IBM, I served as CEO of Nano Silicon Technologies, Ltd., based in Singapore, before pursuing my legal education.
-Earning a Juris Doctorate from the University of Idaho, in 2007, opened a new chapter in my professional journey.
-I currently chair the newly formed Technology and Management Bar Section in Idaho with a significant focus on Machine Learning, AI, and LLMs.
-I also have been appointed to a three-year term to the Technology Working Group for the Arizona State Bar.
+David earned his Juris Doctorate from the University of Idaho in 2007, launching a second career at the intersection of law and technology.
+He currently chairs the newly formed Technology and Management Bar Section of the Idaho State Bar, with a significant focus on machine learning, artificial intelligence, and large language models.
+He has also been appointed to a three-year term on the Technology Working Group of the Arizona State Bar.

 “Effective solutions emerge from understanding both technical details and human needs.”